 URECAS: Unique Research Experiences for two-year College faculty And Students Virtual Poster Showcase

 URECAS, a new AGU program that received a planning grant from the National Science Foundation, is designed to support and foster two-year college students in their Earth and space science educational careers, including those who choose to transfer to four-year institutions, and to decrease the number of students who do not finish their two-year college degrees or succeed in transferring to and completing programs at four-year colleges.
-For outcomes and more on AGU’s new two-year college initiative, visit http://urecas.agu.org/outcomes/.
+Learn more about outcomes and AGU’s new two-year college initiative.
 Or, read more in our Eos article.
-If you have questions, contact principal investigators Pranoti Asher (email@example.com) or Bethany Adamec (firstname.lastname@example.org).
+If you have questions, contact principal investigators Pranoti Asher or Bethany Adamec.

 This workshop was supported by the National Science Foundation Geosciences Directorate (Opportunities for Enhancing Diversity in the Geosciences award # 1201578).